Review: Think Tank Logistics Manager 30. The Best Roller Bag

 Lots and lots of small pockets for gizmos.

-Some say the devil’s in the detail, but that’s not the case here with this… um… case.
+Some say the devil’s in the details, but that’s not the case here with this… um… case.

-As I’ve touched upon earlier, the Logistics Manager 30 is just a well-thought-out roller bag whichever way you choose to view it.
+As I’ve mentioned earlier, the Logistics Manager 30 is just a well-thought-out roller bag, whichever way you view it.

-The internal mesh pockets are well placed and I use them for accessories like Sennheiser G3 micro port system, on-camera microphones, small cables (like HDMI and stuff), collapsible softboxes, clamps, and grids for my flexible Aladdin Bi-Flex LEDs.
+The internal mesh pockets are well placed, and I use them for accessories like my wireless Lavalier microphones, on-camera microphones, small cables (like HDMI and stuff), collapsible softboxes, clamps, and grids for my flexible Aladdin Bi-Flex LEDs.

-Speaking of my flexible LEDs, I can even fit two of those and their protective cases in the bottom front pocket.
+I can even fit two of those and their protective cases in the bottom front pocket of my flexible LEDs.

 Think Tank Logistics Manager 30 two flexible Aladdin Bi-Flex LED in bottom front pocket